Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 // NOTE: Add your api key in ~/.heimdalld/config/heimdall-config.toml under the key "eth_RPC_URL"
 ```

-Do check the checksums of the files from here:
+Do check the checksums of the files from [here](https://github.com/maticnetwork/public-testnets)

 #### Step 2: Configure peers for Heimdall